The Boogey Man

 The Boogey Man is a 1980 American supernatural slasher film written and directed by Ulli Lommel, and starring Suzanna Love, John Carradine, and Ron James.
-The film's title refers to the long-held superstition of boogeymen beings, and its plot concerns two siblings who are targeted by the ghost of their mother's deceased boyfriend which has been freed from a mirror.
+The film's title refers to the superstition of boogeymen, and its plot concerns two siblings who are targeted by the ghost of their mother's deceased boyfriend, which has been freed from a mirror.

-Released theatrically on August 29, 1980 by the independent distributor the Jerry Gross Organization, it received mixed to negative critical reviews, with criticism mainly regarding the heavy similarities from earlier horror films such as Halloween, The Exorcist, and The Amityville Horror.
+Released theatrically on August 29, 1980 by independent distributor The Jerry Gross Organization, it received mixed to negative reviews, with critics decrying its strong similarities to earlier horror films such as Halloween, The Exorcist, and The Amityville Horror.
 The film was followed by two sequels: Boogeyman II and Return of the Boogeyman.

 Plot

 Young siblings Willy and Lacey watch their mother and boyfriend kissing in her bedroom.
 When their mother notices them, she has her boyfriend tie Willy to his headboard before sending Lacey to her room.
-Lacey frees Willy from his bed, and Willy enters their room and repeatedly stabs his mother's boyfriend with a chef knife in front of a large mirror.
+Lacey frees Willy from his bed, and Willy enters their room and repeatedly stabs his mother's boyfriend with a chef’s knife in front of a large mirror.

-Twenty years later, Lacey, now an adult, is married with a young son and lives with her aunt and uncle on a farm.
+Twenty years later, Lacey is married with a young son and lives with her aunt and uncle on a farm.
 Willy also lives with them but has been mute since the night he killed his mother's boyfriend.
-One night, over dinner, Lacey finds a letter in the mail from her mother, who claims to be on her deathbed and wishes to see them one last time, but Willy burns the letter.
+Lacey finds a letter in the mail from her mother, who claims to be on her deathbed and wishes to see them one last time, but Willy burns the letter.

 Lacey suffers from nightmares and has a particularly frightening dream where she is dragged, tied to a bed, and almost stabbed by an unseen entity.
 Her husband, Jake, takes her to a psychiatrist to help her confront her fears and decides to visit the house where she grew up.
-They arrive not knowing who lives there and meet two teenage girls and their younger brother.
-Their parents, the homeowners, have just placed the home for sale and then gone out of town.
-The daughter thinks Lacey and Jake have been sent by the real estate company to view the house.
-Jake and Lacey pretend they want to buy the house to look around.
-At the house, Lacey sees a reflection of her mother's deceased boyfriend coming towards her in a mirror inside the bedroom where he died and smashes the mirror in a panic with a chair.
-Her husband takes the broken mirror with him in an attempt to repair it, but a piece is left behind, which later glows red.
-Shortly after, the teenage girls and their brother are all violently killed by an unseen force; the vengeful spirit of the deceased lover has been released from the mirror.
+There, they meet two teenage girls and their younger brother.
+Their parents have just placed the home for sale and then gone out of town.
+Mistaken by the children for potential buyers, Lacey and Jake use the opportunity to explore the house.
+In the bedroom where the murder took place, Lacey sees a reflection of her mother's boyfriend coming towards her in a mirror and smashes it with a chair.
+Jake takes the broken mirror with him to repair it, but a piece is left behind that later glows red.
+Shortly after the couple leaves, the three siblings are all violently killed by an unseen force; the vengeful spirit of the deceased lover has been released from the mirror.